 Information regarding the School District's major funds can be found beginning on page 16.
 These funds are accounted for using the modified accrual basis of accounting.
-Property taxes increased from the prior fiscal year due to increased amount available as advance from the County.
+Property taxes decreased from the prior fiscal year due to a decreased amount available as an advance from the County.